willyii/nvim/README.md

 ## nvim config

 This repo is used to save my configuration of neovim.
+This repo is specific to my Ubuntu OS.
+It's used for some case that I need to reinstall my OS.

 ### Usage